Theology Summer School

 Participants cannot be accommodated at Christ Church either prior to or beyond their programme dates.
 Family members and/or friends who are not enrolled on this summer school cannot be accommodated in college.

-Participants will take meals (breakfast Monday 5 August to Saturday 17 August for residential participants and dinner Sunday-Friday for all participants) in Christ Church’s spectacular dining hall.
+Participants will take meals (breakfast Monday 4 August to Saturday 16 August for residential participants and dinner Sunday-Friday for all participants) in Christ Church’s spectacular dining hall.
+Each evening's meal will be a served three-course dinner, with a five-course gala dinner on each Friday.
 Participants make their own arrangements for lunch.
 Should participants have any dietary requirements they are asked to complete the relevant section on the application form.

 Please be aware that accommodation at Christ Church is limited and may not be available for those who submit their applications towards the end of the admissions period.